LedgerInvesting/bayesblend/docs/user-guide/simulation.md

 The estimated weights across methods mostly weight models 1 and 2 equally, and model 3 the least plausible.
-Notice that the stacking-mle model has much larger percentile intervals because it often places most weight on either model 1 or model 2 rather than dividing weight equally, which is expected from a pure optimization process if models 1 and 2 provide similar predictions.
+Notice that the stacking-mle model has much wider percentile intervals because it often places most weight on either model 1 or model 2 rather than dividing weight equally, which is expected from a pure optimization process if models 1 and 2 provide similar predictions.
-The Bayesian stacking implementation weights (stacking-bayes) places a prior over the weights, however, which means its weights are much more uniform between models.
+The Bayesian stacking implementation (stacking-bayes) places a prior over the weights, however, which means its weights are much more uniform between models than its MLE counterpart.